pinojs/pino/docs/help.md

 Google Cloud Logging uses `severity` levels instead log levels.
 As a result, all logs may show as INFO level logs while completely ignoring the level set in the pino log.
 Google Cloud Logging also prefers that log data is present inside a `message` key instead of the default `msg` key that Pino uses.
-Use a technique similar to the one below to retain log levels in Google Clould Logging
+Use a technique similar to the one below to retain log levels in Google Cloud Logging

 ```js
 const pino = require('pino')